1320 Capitol St NE, Suite 110

 Salem, OR 97301

 Red Blotch Disease is an increasing concern for many vineyards in Oregon and across the US.
 This workshop will cover recent research information about Red Blotch Disease.
 Presentations will cover results of Oregon-based studies investigating potential insect vectors, how the virus affects grapevine physiology, vineyard management practices to ameliorate virus effects, and effects on wine quality.
 A technical wine tasting will be included to show sensory impacts.
-Registration is required in advance.
+Registration was required in advance.
 No walk-in registration.
+REGISTRATION IS NOW CLOSED!

 Audience: Commercial wine grape growers/winemakers

 10:00 – 10:10 Introductions - Dr. Patty Skinkis, Viticulture Extension Specialist & Professor, OSU

 10:10 – 10:45 Red Blotch Disease Epidemiology in Oregon - Dr. Bob Martin, Research Plant Pathologist, USDA, Corvallis, OR

 10:45 – 11:20 Sampling for Red Blotch Disease and Vineyard Epidemiology - Dr. Achala KC, Assistant Professor of Plant Pathology, OSU (SOREC)

 11:20 – 11:55 Impacts of Vineyard Management on Red Blotch Disease, Part I - Dr. Alexander Levin, Assistant Professor of Viticulture, OSU (SOREC)